 St. Augustine isn’t the only historic place in Florida, however.
 Two of my favorite resources are books rather than websites.
 The Historical Traveler’s Guide to Florida, available on Amazon & Kindle provides historical sites by area, with details, hours and websites.
 If you’re looking specifically to visit an era, the appendix has that guide too.

-Time Traveler’s Guide to Florida, also on Amazon, is a great resource to over 140 historical style events in Florida.
+Time Traveler’s Guide to Florida, also on Amazon, is a great resource for over 140 historical style events in Florida.
 Think reenactments and fairs, the book is organized by time period, as well as a calendar of events in the appendix.
 If you’re visiting St. Augustine, this is a great companion book as I’ve found there seems to be an event nearly every weekend.

 When you’re in Florida, you need a place to stay.
 Choosing a hotel room can be just as daunting as figuring out where to go in Florida.
 You can stay in a name brand hotel, or decide if you want something more unique in a hotel room.
 Click on How to Choose a Unique Hotel for more info.

 Within Florida, we have Superior Small Lodging, an organization of independently run small hotels.
-These are “mom and pop” hotels that are held to higher standard.
+These are “mom and pop” hotels that are held to a higher standard.
 Many of these have kitchens making it a perfect place for a family vacation.

 If you’re looking to go the home rental route for your Florida Vacation, there are several sites to use.
 Home rentals can be great for large, multi-family use, or simply for a closer more authentic type of family vacation.